RusFortunat/Control_Dyn_of_Stoch_Sys_w_deepRL/README.md

-## Particle coalescen on a lattice with deep RL
+## Particle coalescence on a lattice with deep RL

 This repository contains the code that was used to generate the coalescence results in "Controlling dynamics of stochastic systems with deep reinforcement learning" paper.